About MDL 875

 If you do not have Adobe® Reader® installed on your computer, you can download it for free here:

-As Chief Judge Becker described it, asbestos "is a tale of danger known about in the 1930s, [with] exposure inflicted upon millions of Americans in the 1940s and 1950s, [with] injuries that began to take their toll in the 1960s, and [with] a flood of lawsuits beginning in the 1970s".
+A United States Judicial Conference Ad Hoc Committee on Asbestos Litigation appointed by the Chief Justice described the social effects of asbestos in a 1991 report, saying the use of asbestos "is a tale of danger known about in the 1930s, [with] exposure inflicted upon millions of Americans in the 1940s and 1950s, injuries that began to take their toll in the 1960s, and a flood of lawsuits beginning in the 1970s."
 Asbestos related diseases may have a latency period of 40-50 years, resulting in a continuous stream of claims that has continued through the present.
 One of the purposes of transferring all the federal asbestos litigation into a single district was to "facilitate global settlements, and allow the transferee court to fully explore ... national disposition techniques such as classes and sub-classes under Rule 23".
 In early 1993, a class action was commenced which sought to settle the claims of between 25,000 and 2,000,000 individuals who had been exposed to asbestos products.
 The settlement was between the proposed class of individuals and a group of 20 companies known as the Center for Claims Resolution (CCR).
 The 3rd Circuit Court of Appeals, in Georgine v.
 Amchem Products (83 F. 3d.
 610), ruled that the class did not satisfy the requirements of Federal Rule of Civil Procedure 23.
 In 1997, the Supreme Court subsequently affirmed this ruling in Amchem Products, Inc. v.
 Windsor (521 U.S. 591).

 After the Supreme Court ruled that the proposed settlement class should be decertified, the next opportunity for a mass settlement was through legislative action.
 There have been several attempts at legislative action to facilitate the resolution of asbestos claims, but none have received the support necessary to become law.
 These attempts are the Fairness in Asbestos Compensation Act of 1999, the Asbestos Compensation Act of 2000, the Asbestos Claims Criteria and Compensation Act of 2003, and the Fairness in Asbestos Injury Resolution (FAIR) Act of 2006.
 The FAIR act was sponsored by Sen. Arlen Specter of Pennsylvania, was introduced in the Senate and was reported by the Senate Judiciary Committee.
 It was never voted on by the Senate.